-A dynamic, modern, and progressive city and a major regional service centre with an easy-going lifestyle and a strong economy.
-This region offers a diversity of outdoor activities from bushwalking in the vast and spectacular gorge country, to trout and fly fishing, fossicking and horse riding.
-The area is known for its beautiful, tree lined streets and magnificent autumn colours.
-You can enjoy alfresco cafes, impressive architecture and a thriving arts & cultural environment.
+You will be based in a dynamic, modern, and progressive city and a major regional service centre with an easy-going lifestyle and a strong economy.
+This region offers a diversity of outdoor activities from bushwalking in the vast and spectacular gorge country, to trout and fly fishing, or horse riding.
+Known for its beautiful, tree lined streets and magnificent autumn colours, you can also enjoy alfresco cafes, impressive architecture and a thriving arts and cultural environment.

 There is a long-established university and three large private schools, each providing a level of education comparable to any capital city in Australia.
 There is a variety of affordable housing options and a wealth of opportunities for local employment.

-To be successful in applying for this position you must hold FACEM and be eligible for registration with AHPRA.
+To be successful in applying for this position you must hold FACEM and specialist registration with AHPRA.
 If you are unsure if you meet the selection criteria please forward a copy of your most recent resume and I will assess your eligibility and will advise you of your options.